-Debi Walden (Nikki Reed) always had a way with horses and she had potential when it came to jumping them, but unfortunately her parents could never fund her passion and her father having failed as a professional football coach is bitter and negative when it comes to his daughter's dreams.
-Never the less with a strong belief that God has given a talent and has a plan for her Debi works hard in the stables to earn money.
-And with someone seeming to be watching over her Debi her shot at competing, and making strong friends along the way, such as Mr. Valentine (Ving Rhames) who like Debi has worked hard to now be a wealthy stable and horse owner.
+Debi Walden (Nikki Reed) always had a way with horses and she had potential when it came to riding and jumping them, but unfortunately her parents could never fund her passion and her father, having failed as a professional football coach, is bitter and negative when it comes to his daughter's dreams.
+Never the less with a strong belief that God has given her a talent and has a plan for her Debi works hard in the stables to earn money.
+And with someone seeming to be watching over her Debi gets her shot at competing, and making strong friends along the way, such as Mr. Valentine (Ving Rhames - Holiday Heart) who like Debi has worked hard to now be a wealthy stable owner.
 But just as things seem to be sliding in to place Debi suffers a near fatal accident which threatens to bring an end to her dreams once and for all.

 What this all boils down to is that "A Sunday Horse" is ultimately a predictable underdog story but trust me when I say all the story leading to what is an inevitable and touching climax is a lot more than you might expect with elements of faith which won't appeal to everyone but are surprisingly refreshing.